Denaz-I/PHP-Contact-List/README.md

 ## Overview

-This project is a CRUD contact book (rubrica = address book in Italian) where users can create, view, and delete contacts with optional photo upload.
+This project is a CRUD contact list where users can create, view, and delete contacts with optional photo upload.
 A lightweight MVC-like structure built from scratch, with a custom router, service container, and interchangeable storage backends.

 ## Architecture